canalplus/rx-player/doc/api/Creating_a_Player.md

 Minimum video bitrate reachable through adaptive streaming.

-When the bitrate is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `setVideoBitrate`), the player will never switch to a video quality with a bitrate lower than that value.
+When the quality is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `lockVideoRepresentations`), the player will never switch to a video quality with a bitrate lower than that value.

 The exception being when no quality has a higher bitrate, in which case the maximum quality will always be chosen instead.